helloSystem/docs/developer/architecture.md

 ### Applications

 Applications must not need to be installed.
 Simply downloading them, attaching an external drive containing them, or connecting to a network share containing them must be sufficient.
 Multiple versions of the same application must be able to co-exist.
-The `launch` command is responsible to determine which one to use in cases where the user did not explicitly launch a specific instance by double-clicking it.
+The {command}`launch` command is responsible to determine which one to use in cases where the user did not explicitly launch a specific instance by double-clicking it.

 Custom-written applications should come as Application bundles whenever possible.
 It is acceptable for pre-existing applications to come with legacy XDG desktop files instead.